isomerpages/sndgo-corp/_initiatives/Covid 19/Community Preparedness.md

 ## SPOTON Smart Thermal Scanner

-SPOTON enables faster crowd temperature scanning of up to ten people at a time.
+SPOTON enabled faster crowd temperature scanning of up to ten people at a time.
 This scanner minimises physical contact, reduces manpower and speeds up check-ins to popular and high traffic locations.

 For more information on SPOTON, head over to [GovTech's Developer Portal](https://www.developer.tech.gov.sg/technologies/sensor-platforms-and-internet-of-things/spoton).

 ## SupplyAlly

 [SupplyAlly](https://www.supplyally.gov.sg/) is a mobile app that facilitates the process of logistics distribution.
-It has been used for the distribution of masks, TraceTogether Tokens and various COVID-19 initiatives.
-SupplyAlly provides the logistical distribution support to ensure that all data and stock levels were captured accurately.
+It was used for the distribution of masks, TraceTogether Tokens and various COVID-19 initiatives.
+SupplyAlly provided the logistical distribution support to ensure that all data and stock levels were captured accurately.

-SupplyAlly has facilitated the management of hundreds of volunteers during the COVID-19 pandemic, distribution of 4.2 million reusable masks, over $20 million in physical credit vouchers and the issuance of TraceTogether Tokens.
-The App continues to be used by charity organisations for food redemptions.
+SupplyAlly facilitated the management of hundreds of volunteers during the COVID-19 pandemic, distribution of 4.2 million reusable masks, over $20 million in physical credit vouchers and the issuance of TraceTogether Tokens.
+The App was also used by charity organisations for food redemptions.

 ## VigilantGantry